edgarfinn/Learning-MySQL/1_Creating_tables_and_inserting_data.md

 ERROR 1062 (23000): Duplicate entry '1' for key 'PRIMARY'
 $>
 ```
-because the cat_id are the same in both inserts, the second insert has returned an error, and not executed.
+So, because the cat_id fields are the same in both inserts, the second insert has returned an error, and not executed.

 #### Auto-incrementing: